George Budgen (1826-1893), Anne Maria Baker (1826-1873) and Margaret Cole (1835-1903)

 My 3rd great-grand uncle and aunts.

 Baptised on 28 January 1827 in Worth, Sussex, George was the son of agricultural labourer William Budgen and Sarah Rice.
-In 1841 George was living with his parents at Standing Hall Farm in the village and also working as a farm labourer.
+In 1841 George was living with his parents at Standing Hall Farm in the village and working as a farm labourer.

-He married Anne Maria Baker, who was baptised in April 1826 at Stepney in East London, at St Nicholas’s Church, Brighton, on 1 December 1850.
-The census a year later showed them living in Patcham to the north of Brighton, with George working as a coachman and groom and where several of their children were born.
+The 1851 census showed the couple living in Patcham to the north of Brighton, with George working as a coachman and groom.
+Several of their children were born there.
 But by 1861 George was landlord of the Horse and Groom on Islingword Road in Brighton.
 He remained at the pub for several years, and not without incident.

 The Brighton Gazette of 5 September 1867 reported a gruesome tragedy involving a 37-year-old workman, Charles Oakes, who’d been contracted to dig a cesspool at the back of the pub.
 The inquest, held on the premises, heard from his fellow workman Peter Gibbs.
 He said that they’d resumed work after being given a drink by the landlord and Oakes, who was sober, had gone down into one of the pits.
 He then “began to roll about” so they lowered a rope to him, but he was unable to grab it.